 Hold the Patch Firmly in Place

 If possible, it’s recommended to find something you can use to apply pressure to the patch for up to 24 hours.
-Holding the patch firmly in place for a day or two will allow the adhesive to cure properly, ensuring that your patchwork lasts a long time.
+Holding the patch firmly in place for a day or two will allow the adhesive to cure correctly, ensuring that your patchwork lasts a long time.

 Double Patch (Optional)

 “Double patching” is optional.
-Once your first patch has cured for up to 24 hours, you can cut another patch to place on top of it for added security.
+Once your first patch has cured for up to 24 hours, you can cut another patch to place on top for added security.
 Of course, you’ll have to be sure that your second patch is at least two inches larger in diameter than the first.

-Tips for Patching a Pool Liner
+Tips for Pool Liner Repair

-Whether you’re patching an above-ground pool or an inground pool, there are a handful of tips and tricks to make the process easier.
+Whether you’re patching an above ground pool or an inground pool, there are a handful of tips and tricks to make the process easier.

 Never Drain the Water